It’s easy to manually create and update employee profiles within KPA EHS, but many companies wish to automate this process.

 The KPA EHS development is not able to create custom code to pull from your HR system.
 Consider talking to your HR provider, your IT group, or a 3rd-party vendor in order to make this connection.

 Before you automate this process, it’s a good idea to make sure your dataload file is valid.
 The easiest option is to manually upload it to the New Dataload Page.

 This page will automatically validate your file, but won’t run it.
 If it is valid, you’ll get a summary of the changes that will be made.
 If it is invalid, you get a list of errors including the row number, column name, and more.

 Now that you’ve got a valid file, you need to upload it to KPA EHS.
 Assuming you don’t want to upload it manually to the website, there are two options:

 API – the dataload.create endpoint allows you to submit a dataload file via the API.
 You can optionally include email addresses to notify upon success and/or failure.

-SFTP – alternatively, you can contact the KPA EHS support team to set up an SFTP folder for your dataload files.
+SFTP – alternatively, you can set up an SFTP folder for your dataload files through the SFTP Admin Page.
 Once a file is dropped into that folder, KPA EHS will automatically load it into the system.
-Again, you can request email notifications upon success or failure.